rendivs925/vibespeak/README.md

 ## Customizing

-1. Open `commands.toml` in your preferred editor.
+1. Open `config/commands.toml` in your preferred editor.
 2. Add, edit, or remove any command-to-action mapping.
 3. Restart Vibespeak for changes to take effect.